josh-barback/Beiwe/beiwetools/README.md

 A new set of identifiers is created whenever the Beiwe app is installed or re-installed.
 These files provide a partial record of changes to each user's device, including phone model, operating system, and Beiwe version.

-Raw data from Android and iPhone devices are formatted differently, so researchers should use caution if data are collected for the same user ID with phones of different types.
+Certain raw data from Android and iPhone devices are formatted differently, so researchers should use caution if data are collected for the same user ID with phones of different types.
 In this unusual situation, the user's data should be carefully divided according to phone type and analyzed separately.

 #### Raw data registries
 The `ProjectData` class can handle management of a single raw data directory, as well as merging of multiple raw data directories.
 The latter may be useful under some circumstances: